 - In Losing Control some friends of Daphne's belong to a firm called Screwem, Goode and Rollem.

 - In Fireworks Harry visits the firm of Snatchit, Grabbit and Runne.

 - Super Mario Bros.: King Koopa passes himself off as a lawyer when he first introduces himself to the Mario Bros; "I'm Larry Lazard, of Lazard, Lazard, Conda, Dactile... and Cohen..."

-- The 2012 Three Stooges film had Larry and Curly looking for a lawyer; on the floor of the building they were looking in, they see a variety of punny tenants' names such as "Proba, Keister & Wince, Proctologists" and "Ditcher, Quick and Hyde, Divorce Lawyers", before arriving at the law offices of "Kickem, Harter & Indagroyne".
+- The Three Stooges: The Movie has Larry and Curly looking for a lawyer; on the floor of the building they're looking in, they see a variety of punny tenants' names such as "Proba, Keester & Wintz, Proctologists" and "Ditcher, Quick and Hyde, Divorce Lawyers" (pictured above), before arriving at the law offices of "Kickham, Harter & Indagroyne".

 - The Goodies produced three books, and in all three a Running Gag is litigation via various firms, such as "Godwater, Norfull, Ripov, and Cheet" and "Boots, Boots, Boots, Boots, Marchinup and Downagain".
 The latter was a Genre Savvy version, since it turned out that the firm had only three partners and both the fourth Boots and "Marchinup and Downagain" were an invention of the senior Mr. Boots.